cengizhanpece/calendarPlugin/README.md

 ## Getting Started

-Follow the instructions if you want to use this plugin on your local machine
+Follow these instructions if you want to use this plugin on your local machine

 ### Installing
   First import these source code into your project